Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 **Strategy for step 3:**

-There are currently two (competing) ways for crypto-using code to check if a particular algorithm is supported: using `MBEDTLS_xxx` macros, and using `PSA_WANT_xxx` macros.
+There are currently two (complementary) ways for crypto-using code to check if a particular algorithm is supported: using `MBEDTLS_xxx` macros, and using `PSA_WANT_xxx` macros.
 For example, PSA-based code that want to use SHA-256 will check for `PSA_WANT_ALG_SHA_256`, while legacy-based code that wants to